 10+ Christmas Cookie Recipes featuring Salted Caramel Shortbread Bars

-Need some new Christmas cookie recipes this year?
-Try one of these great recipes!
-Featuring salted caramel shortbread bars (that are dangerously delicious), be prepared for them to become a house favorite!
+These salted caramel shortbread bars are dangerously delicious, be prepared for them to become a house favorite!

 Now that it is officially December, I think it’s appropriate to have my mixing stand ready to use at all times, don’t you!?
 I love baking during the holiday season – I don’t worry about calories throughout the month of December, I have January for all that yucky stuff.

 I have joined together with some of my friends from Instagram to bring you a delicious virtual cookie swap!
 Once you’re done with these salted caramel shortbread bars, just scroll down to visit my friend’s blogs to get their recipes!

 These salted caramel shortbread bars are one of those recipes that I know I will keep going back to.
 They are so buttery and delicious and are actually quite easy to make, they just require a little babysitting while they’re being prepared!
 Here are a few tips for getting the perfect bars: